southalc/peers/README.md

 ## Description

-Clustered applications often require the cluster members to be defined in the configuration.
-This module offers a simple way to obtain this data in your manifests by providing functions to locate nodes with specific resources.
-The functions identify nodes by the puppet certname, but since this is typically the FQDN of the node it should be sufficient for most use cases.
+This module includes functions to obtain an array of nodes with puppet resources that match specific criteria.
+This is useful for things like getting a list of cluster members.
+The module does not require exported resources, although puppetdb is required.

 ## Setup

 Deploying the module to an environment should be all that is necessary to use the included functions.
 The module itself does not manage any resources.

-The module requires puppetdb to be installed as it relys on the 'puppetdb_query' function.

 ## Usage